 Who Is Buying Screaming Eagle and Where the Demand Comes From

 The buyer geography tells a surprising story about where demand actually concentrates.
-UK buyers dominate current activity, accounting for approximately 50% of purchase value in 2025 based on Liv-ex’s year-to-date data.
-This British appetite for top California Cabernet reflects both the UK’s role as a global wine trading hub and the reality that UK-based collectors have better access to secondary market inventory than buyers in many other regions.
+UK buyers dominate current activity, accounting for approximately 50% of purchase value in 2026 based on Liv-ex’s year-to-date data.
+That British appetite for top California Cabernet reflects both the UK’s role as a global wine trading hub and the reality that UK-based collectors have better access to secondary market inventory than buyers in many other regions.

-Trading venues and cadence reveal distinct patterns by vintage that matter for acquisition strategy.
+Trading venues and cadence reveal distinct patterns by vintage that matter for your acquisition strategy.
 The 2019 vintage appears more via brokers and sells often at U.S. auctions, suggesting it’s being worked through inventory accumulated during earlier allocation cycles.
 Meanwhile, 2020, 2021, and 2022 lead on lists and exchange prints, indicating these more recent vintages have better availability through normal merchant channels for international buyers.

 Screaming Eagle Prices: Recent Trends and Market Analysis

-Recent stabilization signals in Q3 2025 suggest the correction may have run its course.
+Recent stabilization signals in Q3 2026 suggest the correction may have run its course.
 Liv-ex data shows stabilization echoed by broader market indicators, with the Liv-ex 100 index up 1.1% in September and bid-to-offer ratios around 0.70 indicating renewed two-way interest.
-For Screaming Eagle specifically, the bid-to-offer ratio rose to approximately 0.5 in August 2024, signaling that buyers and sellers are finding common ground after the dislocation that characterized 2022 and 2023.
+For Screaming Eagle specifically, the bid-to-offer ratio rose to approximately 0.5 in August 2024, signaling that buyers and sellers are finding common ground after the dislocation that defined 2022 and 2023.

 Screaming Eagle 2022 represents the top-traded year-to-date, with trade prices dipping to £16,420 per 12-bottle case in September 2025 before rebounding beyond £17,500 and now matching auction prints.